 Direct work sessions are offered to educate pupils on mental health and strategies practised to promote the young person feeling confident in dealing with their emotions healthily.

-Through conversations with parents, Miss Tyson can consider multi-agency support packages should it be felt that a specific support service could be beneficial.
+Through conversations with parents, Ros can consider multi-agency support packages should it be felt that a specific support service could be beneficial.

 At Primet Primary we believe that children will learn best when they are free from worries.
 In order to support all our children who, have a worry or a concern about anything, we have installed a Worry Box in the main hall and within individual classrooms.
 Every child can share a worry in confidence by posting a note in one of the Worry Boxes.